Islandora-Devops/isle-site-template/README.template.md

 > development in a production environment is not supported.
 The production site
 > should be fairly locked down, and only permit changes to content and not
 > configuration.

+### Pushing code changes

+The [IDE] configured for local development receives its identity from the host system using `ssh-agent`.
+This is how you are able to `git push` from within the IDE container to a remote git origin (e.g. GitHub).
+Depending on whether the host is [Mac OS or Linux the docker compose overrides](#override) can be seen in the respective override file on how the host identity is propagated into the IDE container.

+> [!WARNING]
+> If ssh-agent is not configured properly on your host, code changes made in the IDE may be lost
+>
+> For linux host systems such as Debian or Ubuntu 24+ an environment variable `SSH_AUTH_SOCK` (set by `ssh-agent`) needs to be available in order to pass the host system's SSH identity into the IDE container.
+If this environment variable is not set (which can be checked on the host by seeing if `echo $SSH_AUTH_SOCK` prints output) it will need to be configured on your host system in order to allow the IDE to `git push` code changes to remote git origins.
+One possible solution to set this is to add this to your shell's login profile. e.g.
+>
+>```
+>echo 'eval $(ssh-agent -s)' >> ~/.bashrc
+>```

+After ensuring `SSH_AUTH_SOCK` is set properly, you will need to restart the codeserver service to pickup the changes.
+Then you should be able to push changes made in your IDE to a remote git origin.

 # Production